 Japanese Invasion: While Asia has experienced many economic and cultural booms in this decade, Japanese Media on the other hand has been stated to be under a Dork Age over in some foreign shores due to shifts in audience towards the Lighter and Softer "Moe" genre and making a minimal effort to appeal to casual and foreign crowds.
 Coupled with cultural rival South Korea dominating the eastern music industry and even bringing their own talent to work with famous American musicians to help grow their international appeal, in contrast.
 It hasn’t been all doom and gloom however, with Japanese Culture still retaining warm receptions in Asia and Australia at least, while among other events, the resurgence of global popularity in Eastern Gaming and Visual Kei music, to go along with the revival of Toonami signifying an anime resurgence in the west as a result, signals a potential renaissance for Japanese media in the near future.

-The Nineties: The 1990s, not 1890s, has become a new nostalgia point for many people.
-Although this is mostly among teenagers getting bragging rights for being "90s kids", but it won't be long until the Nineties gets its own version of Happy Days / That 70's Show.
+The Nineties: The 1990s, not 1890s, has become a new nostalgia point for many people, although some 90's nostalgia was present from late in the 2000's and until recently most nostalgics were just teenagers bragging about their rights for being "'90s kids".
+However, it won't be very long until the Nineties gets its own version of Happy Days / That 70's Show.
+It also helps that the decade is remembered as a time of peace and prosperity, while the current era is... not.

 No Dub for You: Becoming more prevalent as less English dubs are being produced for anime (though FUNimation is still producing English dubs for almost all of their licensed shows).